phnaharris/winit/CONTRIBUTING.md

 is that a PR must be approved by at least two maintainers of winit before being merged, including at least a maintainer of the platform (a maintainer making a PR themselves counts as approving it).

-Once your PR is deemed ready, the merging maintainer will take care of resolving conflicts in `CHANGELOG.md` (but you must resolve other conflicts yourself).
+Once your PR is deemed ready, the merging maintainer will take care of resolving conflicts in the `__changelog` module (but you must resolve other conflicts yourself).
 Doing this requires that you check the "give contributors write access to the branch" checkbox when creating the PR.

 ## Maintainers & Testers